 As well as preserving old hedges and woods, Courtyard Farm has many old marl pits, dug by hand in the early 1800s, to spread subsoil on fields using horses and carts.
 This reduced acidity - a problem caused by the way the land had been farmed.
 On most farms, old pits have been used as rubbish tips and filled in over the years.

 In 1784 Courtyard Farm was part of the Hunstanton Estate, owned by the Le Strange family, and it was farmed by their tenants until 1946.
-The present Lord Melchett's father bought the farm in 1959, and Peter Melchett and Cassandra Wedd have been directors of the farming company since Peter's father's died in 1973.
+The late Peter Melchett's father bought the farm in 1959, and farmed it until his death in 1973.
+Peter, and his partner Cassandra Wedd were directors of the farming company until his death in 2018.
+Now Cassandra is director with Jay Wootton, who has been involved with the farm for a long time, as was his father before him.